Full menu available.

 Under the same ownership as Prost! and Stammtisch, but not at all in the German style as those two.
 Interurban is modeled on a classic American saloon with good craft beers, stiff drinks, and a good-quality gastropub menu.
 Special events and tap takeovers in the summer, especially out back in the beer garden.

 Irish-themed pub and brewery with, of course, focus on Irish-style beers on tap.

 Yes, it's a sandwich joint.
 Just look at the beer selection on the board and the beer garden.
 It's a beer bar too, and a very good one.
 Regular tap takeovers happen here and the sandwiches are some of the best in town, and go really well with beer.

 Multi-outlet brewery/pub group; the NE Sandy location is the original.
 Reliably good beers and hearty pub food on the menu.
 2nd location is in the Sellwood-Moreland neighborhood.

 Portland's idea of a beer hall is huge, and so is the selection.
 99 taps pour a primarily Oregon-focused selection, plus occasional out-of-state "guests."
 In a state with more than 220 breweries, that almost makes sense.
 Food is simple, with sausages from Olympia Provisions on a pretzel bun, and a few other beer-friendly items.
-Most unusual is the bar's cash-only, no-tipping policy (ATMs on-premises).
+The bar abandoned its cash-only, no-tipping policy and accepts credit cards.